LINK TO CORRECTED / UPDATED LINK BELOW

 Currently, travel fees can be paid as part of the standard RYBA registration.
 If you choose not to do so at this time, once travel tryouts occur, there will be a separate online payment form you can use (same as for last season).
 There is no price difference in paying travel fees with registration, or after tryouts.

 Financial Aid qualification covers all travel fees (uniform cost is separate and still the family's responsibility).
 Financial Aid qualification is associated with the school district eligibility & criteria for the school lunch program (or equivalent criteria for non-public school attendees).
-RYBA Financial Aid form -- HERE.
+RYBA Financial Aid details and application form is available on the RYBA homepage.